Write your awesome label here.

 • The role of maps in organising and structuring content.

-• The effect of information typing on readability and finability.
+• The effect of information typing on readability and findability.

 • How DITA specialisation works to support different content models.